 - When choosing an IRA, look for the type that will allow you to pay taxes on distributions when you can most afford it.

-- You can claim a tax deduction when you contribute money to a traditional IRA.
-This deduction reduces your taxable income so the end result is that you don't pay income tax on the money you set aside in the account.
+You can claim a tax deduction when you contribute money to a traditional IRA.
+Since this deduction reduces your taxable income, you don't pay income tax on the money you set aside in the account.
 The savings grow tax-deferred.
 You won't have to include interest, dividends, or capital gains from the IRA on your annual tax return.

-Nondeductible Traditional Individual Retirement Accounts
+Nondeductible Traditional IRAs

 - They want to contribute extra savings towards retirement in a tax-deferred account.

 The primary difference between a nondeductible IRA and a traditional IRA is the tax treatment of the original contribution.
-All other rules that apply to traditional IRAs also apply here.
-There's still a 10-percent surtax penalty on early distributions, and distributions must begin in the year the account holder reaches age 70 1/2, if you turned 70 1/2 before Jan.
+All other rules that apply to traditional IRAs also apply.
+There's still a 10% surtax penalty on early distributions, and distributions must begin in April, the year after the account holder reaches age 72 (or at 70 1/2, if you turned 70 1/2 before Jan.
 1, 2020).

-- Contributions are not tax-deductible
+- Contributions are not tax-deductible.

-Simplified Employee Pension Individual Retirement Accounts
+Simplified Employee Pension IRAs

-SEP IRAs are a type of group retirement plan.
-An employer establishes the SEP IRA plan, then makes contributions to a traditional IRA that's set up inside the SEP IRA.
+SEP-IRAs are a type of group retirement plan.
+An employer establishes the SEP-IRA plan, then makes contributions to a traditional IRA that's set up inside the SEP-IRA.
 These plans are popular with self-employed people because they allow for higher contribution limits than regular IRAs.